naia-lib/naia/README.md

 ### Server:

-To run the UDP server demo on Linux: (that will be able to communicate with Linux clients)
+To run the basic server demo on Linux:

     1. cd /naia/demos/basic/server
     2. cargo run

-To run the WebRTC server demo on Linux: (that will be able to communicate with Web clients)
+To run the basic server demo on Linux:

     1. // go to (https://docs.rs/openssl/latest/openssl/) to install openssl on your machine
     2. cd /naia/demos/basic/server